-Prior to the establishment of the Health and Social Care Partnership, NHS Borders, Scottish Borders Council and their third and fourth sector partners worked together to deliver the Reshaping Care Programme, funded by the Scottish Government Change Fund allocation over 4 years to March 2015.
+Prior to the establishment of the Health and Social Care Partnership, NHS Borders, Scottish Borders Council and their third (voluntary) and fourth (private) sector partners worked together to deliver the Reshaping Care Programme, funded by the Scottish Government Change Fund allocation over 4 years to March 2015.
 This programme is now complete and at 31 March 2020, a balance of £0.178m remained on the fund.
-During 2020/21, a further £0.056m was utilised to provide ongoing Older People's services formerly created by the Change Fundleaving a residual balance on the original funding allocation of £0.122m remaining for carry forward to 2021/22 for use by the Partnership.
+During 2020/21, a further £0.056m was utilised to provide ongoing Older People's services formerly created by the Change Fund leaving a residual balance on the original funding allocation of £0.122m for carry forward to 2021/22 for use by the Partnership.